Featured Articles

 Step 3.
 In the Initialize Disk dialog box, select the disk(s) to initialize.
 You can select whether to use the master boot record (MBR) or GUID partition table (GPT) partition style.

-You need to think further if the above two methods do not work.
+You need to think further if the above three methods do not work.
 One assumption is that the file system has corrupted or Windows does not support the current file system.

 As investigated, the relevant file system issues are mainly displayed as "RAW", "Free space", or "Unallocated space".
-To fix the file system issues, reformatting the disk would be enough.
+Reformatting the disk would be enough to fix the file system issues or RAW drive.

 Note: Disk formatting will completely erase data on the disk.
-If you didn't create a data backup before, download EaseUS Data Recovery Wizard for FREE to recover data from the formatted SSD.
+If you haven't created a data backup before, download EaseUS Data Recovery Wizard to recover formatted SSD.

 Another possible situation is that the SSD is detected but not displayed in "My Computer".
 This is because the disk drive is not installed correctly.
 So, you can try to reinstall the SSD driver to check if this helps fix the SSD not detected issue.